CodeandAnalytics/Big-Mart-Sales-Data-Cleaning-Python-Script/README.md

 ### 💾 5.
 Export the Cleaned Dataset
-- Saved the final cleaned data into a new CSV file you can now use for modeling, analysis, or dashboard building.
+- Saved the final cleaned data into a new CSV file and now use for modeling, analysis, or dashboard building.